-- Couriers with vans (which require the most investment).
+- Self-employed couriers with vans (which require the most investment).

-- Motorcycle couriers (where of course you need a motorcycle license).
+- Motorcycle messengers (where you need a motorcycle license).

-- Cycle couriers (where in cities and large towns is environmentally friendly but the scope of work is limited to perhaps a few miles within the city itself).
+- Cycle couriers (in cities and large towns is environmentally friendly, but the scope of work is limited to perhaps a few miles within the zone itself).

 The pitfalls are, many, and as mentioned above, perhaps the hardest part is trying to get your first customer.
 This type of business benefits those who have been couriers in the past the marketing side is something to spend time researching.

-When building your business plan think about how many jobs you can handle and how you're going to keep your customer informed of the progress of the job.
-Once the job is completed, you'll need to invoice the customer and collect payment, so excellent customer service is key.
+When building your business plan, think about how many jobs you can handle per day and how you're going to keep your customer informed of the progress of the shipment.
+Once the job completes, you'll need to invoice the customer and collect payment, so excellent customer service is essential.
 Having some form of courier software that can not only keep tabs on the bookings received but also invoice and keep your accounts up to date.

 Start-up Costs and Requirements